s3lite/s3lite/README.md

 ## How It Works

-- To execute select-like sql query S3Lite pull the database file from s3 bucket if database file has changed.
-Then initialize the Sqlite object if needed, execute query and return result on success.<br>
+- To execute select-like sql query: S3Lite pulls the database file from s3 bucket if database file has changed.
+Then initializes the Sqlite object if necessary, executes query and returns the result on success.<br>
-- To execute non-select-like sql query S3Lite acquire lock on s3 bucket, then pull the database file from s3 bucket if database file has changed.
-Then initialize the Sqlite object if needed, execute query.
-After successful executing query S3Lite push the database to S3 bucket and release lock, then return result.
+- To execute non-select-like sql query: S3Lite acquires lock on s3 bucket, then pulls the database file from s3 bucket if database file has changed.
+Then initializes the Sqlite object if necessary and executes query.
+After successfully executing query S3Lite pushes database to S3 bucket and releases lock, then returns the result.

-<details><summary>For details look on the architecture diagram:</summary>
+<details><summary>For details look at the architecture diagram:</summary>
 <p>

 [![Architecture diagram](https://raw.githubusercontent.com/s3lite/s3lite/master/diagrams/s3lite-diagram.png)](https://github.com/s3lite/s3lite)